youzaina001/Shape-Classification/README.md

 # Shape-Classification
-Shape Classification project (part of IBM's Deep Learning with Python and Tensorflow Course)
+Shape Classification project (part of IBM's Deep Learning with Python and PyTorch Course)

 In this project, we will train a Convolutional Neural Network to classify shapes.